PatriGonzalez/SuperC-FIR/README.md

 # Expected results

-* The inputs, coefficients and expected result in file \textit{stimulus.txt}.
+* The inputs, coefficients and expected result in file stimulus.txt
-* The MAC result from the WRSPICE simulation in \textit{result.txt}
+* The MAC result from the WRSPICE simulation in result.txt
 * An average error obtained from the MAC unit. i.e.
 //////////////////////////////////////////////////////////////////////
 The average error in 20 MAC operations is 3.35
 //////////////////////////////////////////////////////////////////////
 The expected error should not be larger than 5.

 # Experiment customization